ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 [Snapshots](https://{DomainName}/docs/infrastructure/FileStorage?topic=FileStorage-snapshots#working-with-snapshots) give you a convenient option to protect your data with no performance impact.
 Additionally, you can replicate snapshots to another data center.

-1. Select the File Storage from the [list of existing items](https://{DomainName}/classic/storage/file)
+1. Select the file storage from the [list of existing items](https://{DomainName}/classic/storage/file)
 2. Under **Snapshot Schedules**, edit the snapshot schedule.
 The schedule could be defined as follow:
    1. Add a hourly snapshot, set the minute to 30 and keep the last 24 snapshots
    2. Add a daily snapshot, set the time to 11pm and keep the last 7 snapshots